sharma-kshitij/react-todo/README.md

 ## To Do App

-Make sure you have npm installed on your system.
+Make sure you have Node.js and npm installed on your system.

 Run :